Complexity Postdoctoral Fellowship

 6. (Optional) Diversity form.

-Successful candidates will receive the invitation for an interview in mid-December 2021.
+Successful candidates will receive an invitation for an interview in mid-December 2023.

-Historically we have conducted candidate interviews in person in early January in Santa Fe, NM.
-This year the interview process will be subject to COVID restrictions at that time.
+For the 2024 cohort: Historically we have conducted candidate interviews in person in early January in Santa Fe, NM.
 All interviews take place over two days, plus travel time.
-New Omidyar and ASU-SFI Fellows are expected to begin their appointment no earlier than June 2022 and no later than October 2022.
+New Complexity Postdoctoral Fellows are expected to begin their appointment no earlier than June 2024 and no later than January 2025.

 For additional information or assistance please email Hilary Skolnik email@example.com